Online S3 Project

 The Online S3 Platform has been created as part of an EU-co-funded Horizon 2020 project named ‘Online S3’.
 This project is a Research and Innovation Action of the Pillar “Science with and for Society”, under the call ISSI-4-2015 – On-line mechanisms for knowledge-based policy advice.

-The project commenced in May 2016 and will be completed in May 2017.
+The project commenced in May 2016 and was completed at the end of June 2018.
 The project involves a consortium of twelve partners from Austria, Belgium, Finland, Greece, Slovakia, Slovenia, Spain and the United Kingdom.

 Goal of the Project